-Click the link below to hear his talk in full.
+Click the button below to hear his talk in full and learn more details about Comcast’s Apache Cassandra Migration.
 You can start with this short preview:

 In the full video you’ll learn:

 - The issues Comcast faced in their use of Cassandra and DataStax

 - How ScyllaDB’s performance has created a “snappier” UI for Comcast users

 - How they anticipate saving over 60% of their Cassandra operating costs once the migration is complete.

 - The methodology Comcast used through their evaluation, risk analysis and testing processes, plus